-The desire for 80s electronic music making gear has never been greater with so many Synth Pop, Coldwave, Darkwave and Post Punk bands around recreating that sound with the help of retro drum machines and synths used back in the day.
+The desire for 80s electronic music-making gear has never been greater with so many Synth Pop, Coldwave, Darkwave and Post Punk bands around recreating that much loved sound with the help of retro drum machines and synths used back in the day.

-I did some research and compiled a short list of a few drum machines and other gear used by a couple of well known Post Punk and Synth Pop bands.
+I did some research and compiled a short list of a few drum machines and other gear used by some well known Post Punk and Synth Pop bands.
 This isn’t a definitive list just a few examples of the most popular drum machines and gear that will give you the 80s sound you’re looking for.

 The good news is there are much cheaper alternatives out there such as any decent sampler using LinnDrum or other drum machine sampled sounds.
-If you want the original drum machine you have to factor in specialist maintenance and repairs along the way which could cost you a lot more as well as not being as easily compatible with modern digital home studio technology, USB etc. But they sound great and being analogue they produce that dynamic punch in recordings compared to samples or digital drum machines.
+If you want the original drum machine you have to factor in specialist maintenance and repairs along the way which could cost you more in the long term as well as not being as easily compatible with modern digital home studio technology, USB etc. But they do sound great and being analogue they produce the dynamic punch you need in recordings compared to samples or digital drum machines.

-Next up, the Oberheim DMX, even the name sounds expensive and it is.
-Introduced in 1980 at a list price of $2895 it will surely give you the sound you want and they have kept their value if you can find one.
-In 1983 they released a slightly stripped down version of the DMX, the Oberheim DX with 18 sounds instead of 24.
+Next up: the Oberheim DMX — even the name sounds expensive, and it is.
+Introduced in 1980 at a list price of $2895 it will surely give you the sound you want and has kept its value – if you can find one.
+In 1983 they released a stripped down version of the DMX: the Oberheim DX, with 18 sounds instead of 24.

-Another great synth pop band is Boy Harsher who are using a mixture of old and new gear.
+Boy Harsher using a mix of old and new gear.
 Below you can see the samples and other gear used in their Against The Clock challenge.

 They’re using a mix of modern and classic gear, sampled drum and synth sounds triggered on an Ableton MIDI controller and DAW software.
 I guess this is routed back out and into high-end external rack modules.